in2code-de/in2publish_core/Documentation/Development/JavaScript/1_Introduction.md

 * Overall.js required for eneterprise features
 * PageModule.js contains most of the workflow UI functionalities
 * PageModuleJquery.js wraps around jQuery for TYPO3 lower than 7.6
-* VersionCheck.min.js is included in the Tools module to show you if you use a current version of in2publish.

 Most of the JavaScript actually belongs to the enterprise version and will be removed eventually.